Intranasal oxytocin enhances intrinsic corticostriatal functional connectivity in women

 Oxytocin may influence various human behaviors and the connectivity across subcortical and cortical networks.
-Previous oxytocin studies are male biased and often constrained by task-based inferences.
-Here, we investigate the impact of oxytocin on resting-state connectivity between subcortical and cortical networks in women.
-We collected resting-state functional magnetic resonance imaging (fMRI) data on 26 typically developing women 40 min following intranasal oxytocin administration using a double-blind placebo-controlled crossover design.
+Previous oxytocin studies are male-biased and often constrained by task-based inferences.
+Here we investigate the impact of oxytocin on resting state connectivity between subcortical and cortical networks in women.
+We collected resting state fMRI data on 26 typically-developing women 40 minutes following intranasal oxytocin administration using a double-blind placebo-controlled crossover design.
 Independent components analysis (ICA) was applied to examine connectivity between networks.
-An independent analysis of oxytocin receptor (OXTR) gene expression in human subcortical and cortical areas was carried out to determine plausibility of direct oxytocin effects on OXTR.
+An independent analysis of oxytocin receptor ( OXTR ) gene expression in human subcortical and cortical areas was carried out to determine plausibility of direct oxytocin effects on OXTR .
 In women, OXTR was highly expressed in striatal and other subcortical regions, but showed modest expression in cortical areas.
-Oxytocin increased connectivity between corticostriatal circuitry typically involved in reward, emotion, social communication, language and pain processing.
+Oxytocin increased connectivity between corticostriatal circuitry typically involved in reward, emotion, social-communication, language, and pain processing.
 This effect was 1.39 standard deviations above the null effect of no difference between oxytocin and placebo.
 This oxytocin-related effect on corticostriatal connectivity covaried with autistic traits, such that oxytocin-related increase in connectivity was stronger in individuals with higher autistic traits.
-In sum, oxytocin strengthened corticostriatal connectivity in women, particularly with cortical networks that are involved in social-communicative, motivational and affective processes.
-This effect may be important for future work on neurological and psychiatric conditions (for example, autism), particularly through highlighting how oxytocin may operate differently for subsets of individuals.
+In sum, oxytocin strengthened corticostriatal connectivity in women, particularly with cortical networks that are involved in social-communicative, motivational, and affective processes.
+This effect may be important for future work on neurological and psychiatric conditions (e.g., autism), particularly through highlighting how oxytocin may operate differently for subsets of individuals.